 4.2.1 The Council is committed to a systematic approach to performance management.
-The objectives of the Council are set out in the Corporate Business Plan.
-This corporate document is supported by Service Unit plans which your line manager will be able to tell you more about.
+The objectives of the Council are set out in the Council Plan.
+Your line manager will be able to tell you more about the plan and how it affects your Service.